Get started with generative AI and agents in Microsoft Foundry

 Save the model configuration as an agent

-While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and any tool configuration that provides additional functionality, in an agent.
+While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and its tool configuration in an agent.
+By encapsulating the instructions and tools in an agent, you can connect client applications to its endpoint without any need for them to specify a system prompt or implement their own retrieval augmented generation (RAG) logic to add contextual knowledge.

 1. In the model playground, at the top right select Save as agent.
-Then, when prompted, name your new agent expenses-agent.
+Then, when prompted, name your new agent computing-historian.

 When the agent is created, it opens in a new playground specifically for working with agents.